Slow Cooker Apple Crisp

 This Slow Cooker Apple Crisp is cooked entirely in the crock pot!
 This easy dessert is bursting with juicy apples, brown sugar, and a buttery oat crumble topping.

 I’m always amazed at the variety of foods that can be made in the slow cooker.
 I’ve seen recipes for everything from granola to cake to brownies.
-If this slow cooker apple crisp looks good to you, be sure to check out my Slow Cooker PUMPKIN Apple Crisp recipe!
-And let’s not forget comforting main dishes like this Easy Slow Cooker Lasagna.
+If this slow cooker apple crisp looks good to you, be sure to check out my Slow Cooker PUMPKIN Apple Crisp recipe.
+My classic apple pie recipe is another fall favorite.

 While the apple crisp cooks low and slow, the apples become soft and juicy.
 The liquid released from the apples combines with the sugar, cinnamon, and nutmeg to coat the apples in a sweet, spiced caramel sauce.
 The topping crisps up and is crumbly, buttery, and spiced with cinnamon.
 I’m getting hungry just thinking about it.